Roman Army during the Pax Romana: Naval Forces

 Traditionally, the Roman Navy has been regarded as a subordinate military force, operating under the command and oversight of the Army.
 The fleets were typically under the command of a Praefectus, while a squadron was commanded by a Navachus.
 A single ship was under the command of a trierarchus, the exact relationship of the latter with the ship's centurion being unclear.The crew of a warship typically consisted of a contingent of soldiers (milites classiarii), armed sailors (nautae) – the seamen responsible for the technical duties of ship-handling but not excluded from combat – and oarsmen (remiges).
 Similarly to the army, the ship's centuria was under the command of a centurion, with an optio serving as his deputy.
 In addition, a beneficiarius oversaw a small administrative staff.

 In the period under the rule of Augustus and Tiberius, the crews and commanders of ships were affiliated with the familia imperatoris, and their military organisation appears to have been in its nascent stages.
 It was only under Claudius that the naval forces were subjected to a more regular deployment.
 The most senior figures in the naval hierarchy under the Empire were the commanders of the two main Italian fleets, praefecti of equestrian rank who were directly responsible to the emperor.
 The subpraefects, who were often of equestrian rank and with some prior military experience, though not necessarily naval, were their immediate subordinates.
 The praefecti of the provincial fleets held a lower rank than their counterparts in the Italian fleets.
 Additionally, detached commands, also known as vexillationes, were a constituent element of a fleet.
 These were under the direct command of a praepositus, who was appointed by the fleet prefect.

 Traditionally, the sailors were drawn from the lower classes of society, often being free men or peregrini.
-The Roman population never constituted a significant maritime presence, and the few individuals of Italian origin are believed to have been of seafaring origin, most likely from the eastern Mediterranean.
+The Roman population never constituted an important maritime presence, and the few individuals of Italian origin are believed to have been of seafaring origin, most likely from the eastern Mediterranean.
 The duration of service was for a period of twenty-six years, which was one year longer than that of the auxiliaries.
 This is indicative of the fleet being regarded as a slightly inferior service.
 Upon discharge, citizenship was the reward bestowed upon the individual.
 In exceptional circumstances, entire crews may be granted immediate discharge in recognition of a particular act of gallantry.
 Additionally, there are instances where individuals are enlisted in the legion subsequent to their discharge.
 In contradistinction to the Army, naval officers were unable to aspire to promotion into another branch until the system was modified by Antoninus Pius.